 Kids’ Thanksgiving Craft Ideas

-Crafting is a great way for kids to express themselves artistically, plus gain decision-making and fine motor skills.
-When kids craft, they are learning counting, patterns, shapes, and colors, as well as how to follow directions.
-It is also a way for kids to explore new mediums and build confidence by taking pride in their work.
+Crafting is a great way for kids to express themselves artistically and develop decision-making and fine motor skills.
+When kids craft, they also learn counting, patterns, shapes, and colors, as well as how to follow directions.

-Pumpkin Craft for Preschoolers – This pumpkin craft is so adorable!
-Your little ones will love putting this cute little guy together.
-They will want to proudly display it either at home or in the classroom!
-This project will help preschoolers hone their fine motor skills, hand-eye coordination, and following instructions.
+Pumpkin Craft for Preschoolers—This pumpkin craft is so adorable!
+Your little ones will love putting this cute little guy together and want to proudly display it either at home or in the classroom!

 Scarecrow Headband Craft – Kids of all ages will love this super cute scarecrow headband.
 With this free printable, you’ve got two options to choose from depending on the kid’s ability.
-The first option is great for kids that can make a paper craft.
-The second option is for younger kids that aren’t yet able to make the craft but can color it in.
+The first option is great for kids who can make a paper craft.

 Thanksgiving Activities For Kids

 Fill some free time with the kids with these Thanksgiving pattern block mats.
-They’ll love all the cute Thanksgiving-themed block mats that can help kids identify shapes and colors.
-It’s essentially no-prep since once they’re printed and laminated, you can use them over and over with your blocks!
+They’ll love the cute Thanksgiving-themed block mats, which can help kids identify shapes and colors.

-If you have dot markers, then you’ll definitely want to print out these Thanksgiving do a dot printables.
+If you have dot markers, then you’ll want to print out these Thanksgiving do a dot printables.
 Get over 25 pages to help your kids identify letters, numbers, objects, shapes, and beginning sounds in this bundle.
 Your kids will have fun while learning with these cute Thanksgiving pages.

-Not only is this roll a turkey printable game so fun, but it also helps kids work on counting, colors, and patience!
+This roll is a turkey printable game that is fun and helps kids work on counting, colors, and patience!
 It is great to play in small groups – just roll the dice to see which color feather gets filled in.
-You’ll just need the turkey pages for each person that wants to play, something small to fill in the feathers, and dice to be ready to play!

 Share With Us

-Did you make this craft with your kids or students?
+Did you make this activity with your kids or students?
 We’d love to feature them on our social media!

-For a chance to have your child’s craft featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!
+For a chance to have your child’s project featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!

 More Thanksgiving Ideas